 Based on general observations of similar in-water construction activities, increases in turbidity and suspended sediment generated during construction would be temporary and localized, and unlikely to reach levels causing direct injury or mortality to fish.
 In some cases, increases in turbidity could produce minor positive effects.
 For example, turbidity has been known to reduce vulnerability to predation in some species interactions (Gregory and Levings 1998:275).
 NMFS (2008:95) reviewed observations of turbidity plumes during installation of riprap for bank protection projects on the Sacramento River and concluded that visible plumes are expected to be limited to only a portion of the channel width, extend no more than 1,000 feet downstream, and dissipate within hours of cessation of in-water activities.
 Based on these observations, NMFS (2008:95) concluded that such activities could result in turbidity levels exceeding 25–75 NTU.
-This level of effect is considered representative of potential turbidity effects from the alternatives.
+This level of effect is considered representative of potential turbidity effects from Alternatives 1, 2, and 3.

+Historically and currently, much of the study area is used for agriculture, as well as other land uses; therefore, soils could be contaminated with pesticides, herbicides and other chemicals used in agriculture, as well as other contaminants (see Chapter 27).
 Eroded soils have been known to transport pollutants such as nutrients; metals; oils, fuels, and grease; and pesticides, herbicides, and other agricultural chemicals.
 Eroded soils could result in the potential release and dispersal of these contaminants if contaminated sediments are disturbed during construction and transported and delivered to streams.
 Fish could be directly exposed to elevated levels of contaminants if they are in immediate proximity to construction activities that disturb contaminated sediments.
 Channel bed disturbance could also result in indirect effects on fish.
 Toxins in river channel sediments can enter the food web through uptake by benthic organisms.
 If contaminated sediments are disturbed and become suspended in the water column, they also become available directly to pelagic organisms, including fish species and planktonic food sources of fish species.
 Thus, construction-related disturbance of contaminated bottom sediments creates another potential pathway to the food chain, and the potential bioaccumulation of these toxins in various fish species.
 The bioaccumulation of toxins can lead to lethal effects, as well as sublethal effects (e.g., effects on behavior, digestion, and immune system response; Connon et al. 2011:290).
 Because toxins in contaminated sediments are adhered to the sediment, increases in suspended sediment generated during construction could release these contaminants to the water column and substrate.
 However, as described above for turbidity, increases in suspended sediment and associated contaminants would be spatially limited to a portion of channel width and not extend far downstream, dissipating within hours of construction activities ceasing.